donbonifacio/blog/content/post/unique-interview-questions-to-ask-interviewers.md

 This is more of a typical pitfall I usually see.
 There are some tasks that companies need to take care of that may not be challenging on the long run.
 For example, people that do support, or that are in a "feature factory".
-Doing this for years may take the edge of us.
+Doing this for years may take the edge out of us.
 Or maybe not, it may actually depend on how much we like to innovate and leave our [comfort zone](/post/comfort-zone-index/).